concon2015/Book-Reviews/PowerShell in a Month of Lunches/cheatsheet.md

 `Update-Help`  Download updates to help files (NOTE: Must run in admin prompt)

+### Parameter Sets

-**Parameter Sets** - The SYNTAX section will display common ways commands can be used.
+The SYNTAX section will display common ways commands can be used.
 Parameters must all exist in the same set.
 Cannot cross parameters from different sets.

 ```
 SYNTAX